How to Successfully Appeal Your Criminal Conviction in California

 Appellant’s Opening Brief

 After summarizing the facts of the case and the procedural aspects of the case, the California criminal law appeal attorney must present legal arguments that support his or her client’s case.
 These arguments are generally laid out point-by-point.
-After each of these points, the lawyer will direct the Appellate Court to prior reported appellate cases, statutes, law review articles, or other authority – called precedent – that the California criminal law appeal attorney believes best supports the Appellant’s case.
 Once the brief is written, it must be copied and bound in a certain way.
-It must also have a cover that not only contains the legally required information about the case, but that is the correct color that the Appellate Court requires.
-The correct amount of copies of the brief must be sent to the Appellate Court, the Attorney General (or District Attorney or City Prosecutor, as the case may be), and the Appellant – unless the Appellant has indicated to the lawyer that he or she does not want a copy of the brief.
+The correct number of copies of the brief must be sent to the Appellate Court, the Attorney General (or District Attorney or City Prosecutor, as the case may be), and the Appellant.

 The Prosecution’s Response